robinhood/faust/docs/userguide/application.rst

 Configuration
 =============

-The default arguments are sensible defaults so you can safely use Faust without changing them.
+The defaults are sensible so you can safely use Faust without changing them.
 You probably *will want* to set the ``url`` and ``store`` options, to configure the broker and storage driver.